Cliques and a new measure of clustering: with application to U.S. domestic airlines: Abstract

 \section{Abstract}

-We propose a natural generalization of the well-known clustering coefficient for triples $C(3)$ to any number of nodes.
-We give analytic formulae for the special cases of three, four, and five nodes and show, using data on U.S. airline networks, that they have very fast runtime performance.
-We discuss some theoretical properties and inherent limitations of the new measure, and use it to provide insight into changes in network structure over time.
+We propose a higher-order generalization of the well-known overall clustering coefficient for triples $C(3)$ to any number of nodes.
+We give analytic formulae for the special cases of three, four, and five nodes and show that they have very fast runtime performance for small graphs.
+We discuss some theoretical properties and limitations of the new measure, and use it to provide insight into dynamic changes in the structure of U.S. airline networks.